olleepalmer/olleepalmer.github.io/_drafts/2019-10-07-optimizely-program-management-review.md

 Program Management is inexorably linked to Optimizely, so there’s no way around it.

-I need to create logins for users and then I have to explain to them how to get to Program Management  from Optimizely (‘click on the absolutely tiny little triangle in the left corner’).
-There’s no way for them to go straight to Program Management.

 One of benefits of using Jira is that most businesses already use Jira, and most stakeholders already have a Jira login.
 It’s not something new or foreign or additional, it’s one of the fundamental business tools.

+### Onboarding new users sucks

+Getting all the client side stakeholders on board was fiddly and annoyong.

+I had to create Optimizely logins for users and then I have to explain to them how to get to Program Management from Optimizely (‘click on the absolutely tiny little triangle in the left corner’).
+There’s no way for them to go straight to Program Management.

+IMAGE -- CLICK ON THIS ATULID LITTLE TEIANHE

 ### You can’t @ mention people